 Using the approach above, we conduct market integration analysis for Africa and Southeast Asia.
 The two regions, as well as countries within these regions, differ from each other considerably, with widely ranging socio-economic characteristics.
-The most marginalized of the states do not even make the list of countries ranked by the United Nations Development Programme (UNDP) Human Development Index.
-And those that do make the list, do not rank very high.
-We then link the market integration results with quantitative and qualitative data on conflict, border, policy changes, exogenous shocks, and market participants’ perceptions of all these issues.
+The most marginalized of the states do not even make the list of countries ranked by the United Nations Development Programme (UNDP) Human Development Index, and, particularly in Africa, those that do make the list, do not rank very high.
+We chose these two regions for several reasons.
+Africa as a region is the frequent subject of studies on conflict and climate (cite), and separately, on market integration (cite), and has a wealth of data on conflict, food markets, climate, and market integration.
+As such, it is useful as a baseline with which to compare the results of this project with others’ results.
+Southeast Asia, by contrast, is understudied.
+For its part, Southeast Asia has extensive, varied conflict throughout the region, but also a high level of variation in human development across countries, ranging from Singapore and Brunei at the top to Myanmar and Timor Leste at the bottom.
+Southeast Asia is also largely a food-exporting region, which presents differing food security problems than Africa.
+It is useful to look at Southeast Asia as a region with varying conflicts and development levels to see whether conflict’s effects on market integration, and thus food security, varies depending on type of conflict, development, governance, or ethnic cleavages.
+Southeast Asia is also a region of critical strategic importance to Australia.
+We then link the market integration results with quantitative and qualitative data on conflict, border, policy changes, and exogenous shocks, and use these effects to understand the potential for food insecurity and famines within areas of concern.

 Geography and data

-We will source the data on conflict incidents from Armed Conflict Location & Event Data Project (ACLED), which tabulates several categories of daily conflict incidents, such as armed clashes, violence against civilians, changes of territory control, etc. We will use food price data collected by international organizations (e.g., the World Food Program, or the Global Information and Early Warning System) across a large set of cities, covering regions that include countries that are apparently economically integrated (among each other as well as the world) as well as countries with sub-regions that are for the purposes of governance, with a relatively distinct, though fluid, border with other regions, particularly during times of conflict.
+We will source the data on conflict incidents from Armed Conflict Location & Event Data Project (ACLED), which tabulates several categories of daily conflict incidents, such as armed clashes, violence against civilians, changes of territory control, etc, and includes the types of actors involved.
+We will use food price data collected by international organizations (e.g., the World Food Program, or the Global Information and Early Warning System) across a large set of cities, covering regions that include countries that are apparently economically integrated (among each other as well as the world) as well as countries with sub-regions that are for the purposes of governance, with a relatively distinct, though fluid, border with other regions, particularly during times of conflict.
 Such geographic heterogeneity will allow us to examine several interesting hypotheses related to spatial and temporal market integration.
 We will use ethnic data from… [Ethnographic Atlas (Murdock, 1967)]

 Research plan